Lieutenant Governor of Nova Scotia Masterworks Arts Award

 - Six copies of a brief resume (250 words) to inform jurors about the Nominator’s background;

-- Six copies of books, CD’s, video or sound recordings, media footage, catalogues, or other primary representation of the work, as applicable.
-Digital materials may be submitted on USB key, CD, CD-R, DVD or DVD-R, and may include files with the following extensions:
+- Other support materials such as web links or removable media.
+Please note that if no web link can be provided, six copies of all support material—books, CD’s, video or sound recordings, media footage, catalogues, or other primary representation of the work—are required.
+Web links are encouraged with digital materials, though they may also be submitted on USB keys, CD, CD-R, DVD or DVD-R, and may include files with the following extensions:

 Audio: .aif, .aiff, .wav, .m4a, mp3, .wma